"The ultimate villain of the story, who's causing the problem the heroes must solve."

 A rare work where the "villain behind everything" isn't even a character is Lupin III: Dead or Alive.
 The Nanomachines are the ultimate source of conflict, providing an initial challenge, and defeating the Protagonists several times early on.
 The main plot for Lupin's gang is to discover the secrets of Drifting Island, which is protected by the nanomachines.
 Even General Headhunter is subordinate to the nanomachines, because he is a robot constructed by them.

 In MÄR, it's the Caldean Orb, the swirling mass of all of Earth's evil energy that formed a consciousness.
-It's pretty much behind the entire plot, manipulating everyone.
+It's behind the entire plot, manipulating everyone.

 Naruto initially presents Orochimaru as the Big Bad.
 The series becomes a Big Bad Ensemble in Part II, featuring Orochimaru, Pain, Danzo, Kabuto, Madara Uchiha, and Tobi as contenders for the title.
 However, the series appears to have settled on a Big Bad Duumvirate with Tobi, aka Obito Uchiha, the true leader of Akatsuki and the one who instigated the events of the series and the resurrected Madara Uchiha, his Predecessor Villain who came up with the Evil Plan and left it for Tobi to carry out after he died.
 Later on, Obito makes a Heel-Face Turn and Madara, after being fully revived and becoming the next Sage of the Six Paths, is (literally) backstabbed by Black Zetsu, who reveals that he is not the manifestation of Madara's will, but Princess Kaguya's will.
-The next chapter has Madara forced to absorb Black Zetsu and a ton of chakra, transforming him into Kaguya herself, cementing her place as the true final villain of the series.
+The next chapter has Madara forced to absorb Black Zetsu and a ton of chakra, transforming him into Kaguya herself, becoming the penultimate villain of the series.
 This borders on the Ass Pull line as it came about with little to no foreshadowing, and Kaguya herself wasn't even introduced until forty chapters before.
 And after Kaguya had been taken care of, in Chapter 692 the villain train stops at Sasuke Uchiha.

 Pokemon 3: The Unown.
 Molly Hale's actions are driven solely from the desire to be reunited with her missing parents, and they're the ones who granted her the power to do it.
 Plus, her father was trapped inside of their dimension to begin with.